thetardigrades/SolanaGameServer/README.md

 Solana Game Server* is the first decentralized Game Server designed for game developers & web3.

+(Think web3 SDK for game developers as a service)

 Web2 gaming today is entrenched by large game studios and aging freemium model franchises.

 Web2 game models suck and web3 has the potential to unlock novel differentiation and monetization